henrycatalinismith/666a.se/readme.md

     </a>
   </dt>
   <dd>
-    A guide to the relationships between the work environment jobs.
+    Diagram and explanation of the relationships between the work environment jobs.
   </dd>

 </dl>